$E$-theory is compactly assembled: -algebras

-{\begin{prop} There exists an essentially unique commutative triangle of symmetric monoidal $\infty$-categories.\end{prop} \begin{proof}By \cref{gregijweoirjferffwrf} we see that $\esGs$ is a symmetric monoidal Dwyer-Kan localization.
+{\begin{prop} There exists an essentially unique commutative triangle of symmetric monoidal $\infty$-categories.\end{prop} \begin{proof} {By \cref{kopghrthrhertegtrg} we know that $\esGs$ is a symmetric monoidal} Dwyer-Kan localization.
 By \cref{iouheqwrfiotuiojfsjkbna1} and \cref{mnxcviohsdfioasdojkloeqf} this functor inverts precisely the classical $E$-theory equivalences.
-Since this is the defining property of {the Dwyer-Kan localization} $\esGght$ we get the assertion. \end{proof}}
+Since this is the defining property of {{the symmetric monoidal} Dwyer-Kan localization} $\esGght$ we get the assertion. \end{proof}}

 {From now on we can safely omit the subscripts indicating the particular constructions of the equivariant $E$-theory functors and just use the notation

 for any of them.}